DataDog/integrations-extras/akeyless_gateway/README.md

 ### Configure

+This integration works with one Gateway or multiple instances using the same API key.
+Metrics can be shown per `host` or `instance` in the **Akeyless GW** dashboard.

 #### For a Gateway Running on Kubernetes

 To configure the Akeyless Gateway integration on a [Gateway running on K8s](https://docs.akeyless.io/docs/gateway-k8s):